Carrollton, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $60,280, and the median income for a family was $66,813.
 Males had a median income of $42,664 versus $18,596 for females.
 The per capita income for the city was $30,908.
 About 7.2% of families and 8.5% of the population were below the poverty line, including 14.2% of those under age 18 and 4.0% of those age 65 or over.

 Economy

 Banks

 There are two banks in Carrollton: Carrollton Bank and CNB Bank.
 Records show CNB Bank to be the oldest continuously active bank headquartered in Illinois.

 Education

 Carrollton is home to three schools: Carrollton High School (Carrollton, Illinois), Carrollton Grade School, and St. John the Evangelist Catholic School.